 How does the service work?

-Your Doctor or health professional issues a ‘prescription’ for the recommended book.
-Take the prescription to your local library.
+GPs and health practitioners issue a ‘prescription’ for the recommended book.
+This can be taken to your local library.
 Staff can request a copy of the book for you free of charge if it isn’t available.
 The book can be borrowed for 3 weeks; an extension may be possible if no-one is waiting for it.